Mobile Suit Gundam: Hathaway: Theme song

-At the online press conference on March 24, 2020, it was announced that the film’s theme song, Senkō (Flash), was created by the Japanese rock band Alexandros.
+At the online press conference on March 24, 2020, it was announced that the film's theme song, Senkou (閃光, Flash), was created by the Japanese rock band Alexandros.
 The band stated that the song was composed after reading the original novel.
 The single was released on May 5, 2021, in three editions: regular, first press limited, and complete production limited.
-The first press limited edition included a DVD or Blu-ray Disc with the song’s music video, live recording footage, and a performance at Shimokitazawa SHELTER, while the complete production limited edition included a custom-colored HG RX-78-2 Gundam model.
-The complete production limited edition’s cover featured an image of the Xi Gundam from the film.
+The first press limited edition included a DVD or Blu-ray Disc with the song's music video, live recording footage, and a performance at Shimokitazawa SHELTER, while the complete production limited edition included a custom-colored HG RX-78-2 Gundam model.
+The complete production limited edition's cover featured an image of the Xi Gundam from the film.
 Unlike the theatrical release, the Netflix streaming version used an English-language ending song to align with global market strategies.